-We are also looking at expanding our program of engaging with teenagers and young adults by visiting local colleges to explain the CTF maturity options and to help them have a better understanding of personal financial planning, including budgeting and the importance of saving regularly.
-We feel that this is an important part of our work and is in line with the ethos of the Friendly society movement and part of our own commitment to the social aspects of the principles of ESG within the local community.
+We are continuing our program of engaging with teenagers and young adults by visiting local colleges to explain the CTF maturity options and to help them have a better understanding of personal financial planning, including budgeting and the importance of saving regularly.
+We feel that this is an important part of our work and is in line with the ethos of the Friendly Society movement and part of our own commitment to the social aspects of the principles of ESG within the local community.